Advertisement

 Eight Dos And Don’ts For Using A Neti Pot

 Constantly congested, blowing your nose or feel like there's an itch you can't scratch?
-Adding a neti pot to your daily routine may be just what the doctor ordered.
+Adding a neti pot to your daily routine may help.

-I’ve heard however, that if your nose does run—whether from seasonal allergies, a cold or flu, or some other reason—using a neti pot might help.
+I’ve heard, however, that if your nose runs—whether from seasonal allergies, a cold or flu or some other reason—using a neti pot might help.

-A neti pot a device used for nasal irrigation, and it looks like a little genie’s lamp.
-(Cute for something you stick in your nostril.)
+A neti pot is a device used for nasal irrigation, and it looks like a little genie’s lamp (cute for something you stick in your nostril).
 Its origins lie in Ayurveda, or ancient Indian medicine.
-So here’s the idea: you put a saline solution in the pot, and then you stick the pot in one nostril and tip both your head and the pot forward, forcing the solution into your nasal cavity.
+Here’s the idea: you put a saline solution in the pot, and then you stick the pot in one nostril and tip both your head and the pot forward, forcing the solution into your nasal cavity.
 The job of the neti pot is to rinse your mucous membranes, not just clearing congestion but also helping to clear any congestion-causing irritants.

 The safety of neti pots was called into question with two deaths linked to brain infections that were caused by questionably filtered tap water in rural Louisiana.
 So I spoke with naturopathic doctor Leslie Solomonian about the dos and don’ts of using a neti pot.
 Here's what she had to say: